Answered By: Timothy Grasso Last Updated: Mar 06, 2020 Views: 343

-The Hubbard Library at Fuller Seminary participates in several cooperative agreements to allow Fuller faculty, students and staff to borrow materials from other academic libraries.
+The David Allan Hubbard Library at Fuller Seminary participates in several cooperative agreements to allow Fuller faculty, students and staff to borrow materials from other academic libraries.

-Southern California Theological Library Association (SCATLA) is an association of a growing number of graduate and undergraduate schools in Southern California that support graduate degrees in Theology.
-It is a is a referral service that permits, on a case by case basis, screened clients at one library to use the collections at another library during the course of a defined research project.
+Southern California Theological Library Association (SCATLA) is an association of graduate and undergraduate schools in Southern California that support graduate degrees in Theology.
+It is a referral service that permits, on a case by case basis, screened clients at one library to use the collections at another library during the course of a defined research project.
 For more details, please visit SCATLA's Interlibrary Loan and Cooperative Borrowing section.

 View a map of SCATLA libraries in your area.